VFPX/VFPXDeployment/docs/ThorUpdate.md

   - The second run on your system use [ProjectSettings.txt:](#settings) to mark this file as belonging to AppName

 ### Settings
+Those are the settings availanle in the BuildProcess\ProjectSettings.txt file.
 | Setting | Usage |
 | ------ | ------ |
 | **AppName** | the display name for the project. |